burnskp/ansible-homelab/README.md

 - net_ceph.cidr: cidr for the ceph network (ex: 24)
 - net_internal.prefix: prefix for the internal network (ex: 10.0.0)
 - net_internal.cidr: cidr for the internal network (ex: 24)
-- net_primary.prefix: prefix for the primary network (ex: 10.0.0)
+- net_external.prefix: prefix for the external network (ex: 10.0.0)
-- net_primary.cidr: cidr for the primary network (ex: 24)
+- net_external.cidr: cidr for the external network (ex: 24)
 - osd_device: path to the block device used for the osd volume

 ## Tags